Skip to content

 This approach allows you to flexibly combine MyBatis-Plus’s Wrapper functionality with custom SQL to meet various complex database operation requirements.

-When defining persistent objects in Kotlin, we should follow some best practices to ensure code clarity and maintainability.
-Below is an example using MyBatis-Plus, demonstrating how to define a persistent object:
+When defining persistence objects in Kotlin, you should follow some best practices to ensure code clarity and maintainability.
+Here’s an example using MyBatis-Plus that demonstrates how to define a persistence object:

 @TableName("sys_user")